watson-developer-cloud/node-red-labs/basic_examples/personality_insights/README.md

 - You need a [Bluemix](https://console.ng.bluemix.net/) account.
 Log into the Bluemix.
 - When you are logged in go to 'Catalog' and click on the 'Node-RED starter' application in Boilerplates.
 - On the right side of the screen you must give it a name, which must be unique.
 Then click 'Create'.
 - Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
+- Follow the instructions to install cloud foundry or cf
 - When finished click on the URL, which opens up your Node-RED application.

 Check out this [page]( http://nodered.org/docs/getting-started/) for full instructions on getting started with Node-RED.